yenework/Sentiment-Analysis_-Data-Exploration-and-Preparation/README.md

 STOP WORDS

-To remove extremely common words such as is, and has etc., the English 127 stop word set, which is available from NLTK library was used as follows.
+To remove extremely common words such as is, and has etc., the English 127 stop word set, which is available from NLTK library was used .